Batemans holds regular Antiques, Collectables, Jewellery, Watches, Silver and Gold, Fine Art and Specialist Auctions throughout the year.

 We will send a Pre Sale advice letter to each Vendor 5 to 10 days prior to every sale with a list of each item that has been lotted for sale.
 We would like to use email if you are able to provide it, we will ask for this, but will post your Pre Sale advice letter if you would prefer.
 This letter is very important as we ask you to carefully check over each description, estimate and reserve (if appropriate), and contact us with any errors, which we will endeavour to correct prior to sale.

 What happens to unsold Lots?

 We will endeavour to contact you throughout the month following the sale to confirm your instructions regarding collecting or relotting any unsold items, or would be happy to hear from you directly at your earliest convenience.
 We will send a Post Sale Advice letter by email or post to you in the week after the sale giving provisional results of sale.
-In many cases if a reserved item is unsold in the first sale it will be automatically re-offered for a second sale and the reserve price will automatically be dropped to approximately 80% of the original value for the second sale, unless specifically requested by you to the contrary in writing.
+In many cases if a reserved item is unsold in the first sale it will be automatically re-offered for a second sale and the reserve price will automatically be dropped to approximately 80% of the original value for the second sale or it may be removed completely, unless specifically requested by you to the contrary in writing.
 If you do not wish to enter items into a second sale, you must inform Batemans within four weeks of the sale date or earlier to avoid automatic re-offering.
 Storage charges of £2 per lot per day for small items and £10 per lot per day for larger items and furniture may be levied if unsold items not for re-offer are not collected.